-- Not more than 25% of the liquid portfolio may be invested in a country with a rating lower than BBB-. - All investments shall be denominated in US\$ or in local currency, provided that a financial institution with an international rating of AA- can hedge against the exchange risk (e.g., currency swap). - 25% of the nominal value of the investment in the liquid portfolio will be included in the overall country loan portfolio exposure. - For certificates of deposit, minimum issue or program size does not apply.
+- No more than 25% of the liquid portfolio may be invested in a country with a rating lower than BBB-. - All investments shall be denominated in US\$ or in local currency, provided that a financial institution with an international rating of AA- can hedge against the exchange risk (e.g., currency swap). - 25% of the nominal value of the investment in the liquid portfolio will be included in the overall country loan portfolio exposure. - Short term funding, up to 1 year, cannot exceed either \$65 million or 25% of total funding. - For certificates of deposit, minimum issue or program size does not apply.

-On September 30, 2021, the concentrations of credit risk by sectors and countries are within the limits established by the Corporation.
+As of December 31, 2021, the concentrations of credit risk by sectors and countries are within the limits established by the Corporation.
 The maximum exposure to credit risk is represented by the nominal amount of each financial asset.